 The ultimate impact of assigning overhead costs is reflected in the income statement, as manufacturing overhead has a direct impact on net income.
 This occurs through the cost of goods sold account because this figure is derived from what is reported on the balance sheet.
 Based on the balance of the finished goods on the balance sheet, the costs that flow through to the income statement change.

 In the situation above, say the company allocated $900 to one product and $100 to another.
 All of the first product was sold, while none of the second product was sold.
-In this example, the $900 that is now in finished goods inventory is reassigned to cost of goods sold.
+In this example, the $900 that is now in finished goods inventory is reassigned to the cost of goods sold.
 The expense recognised is the total cost of goods sold, including the $900.
-In another example for comparison, the manufacturing overhead above was split $500 for the goods that were sold and $500 for the goods that were not sold.
+In another comparison example, the manufacturing overhead above was split $500 for the goods sold and $500 for the goods that were not sold.